 Cooperative Coffees started when Bongo Java and six other small roasting companies joined together to redefine the relationship between coffee farmer and importer.
 As its name suggests, the group is a legal entity that shares ownership amongst its members.
 Like the name suggests, the group of like-minded roasters works cooperatively to develop long-term relationships with farmers who have also created a coop to pool their resources to improve quality, afford processing equipment and economically market their coffee.

-Before 1999, direct trade between roasters and farmers was a darn rare thing because transportation economics didn’t make sense.
-Importing only made sense in big amounts (called containers).
-And only big roasters needed lots of any one coffee and only big estates produced lots of similar tasting coffee.
+Before 1999, direct trade between roasters and farmers was a rare thing because transportation economics didn’t make sense.
+Importing only made sense in large amounts (called containers)- only big roasters needed lots of any one coffee and only big estates produced lots of similar tasting coffee.
 Instead, roasters could buy from importers who buy containers and then find customers to sell it to in smaller lots.
 Small-scale farmers were at the mercy of the market and frequently had to sell locally at a lower price.

 Bongo and its like-minded allies wanted to put more money in the farmers' pockets.

 Bongo and others wanted a different system, not to save on importing fees, but to put more money in the farmers’ pocket.
 After long discussions, a cross-country drive in a VW van (by CC’s true founder Bill Harris) and long negotiations at a crappy hotel near the Atlanta airport, Co-Op Coffees was born.

 The Founding 7 experimented by leveraging $1k from each member and informal commitments amongst them to buy the one container (40,000 lbs) of Guatemalan coffee.
 This was a risky proposition; no one had ever done this before and a container costs about $80,000.
 At least a couple of the founders speculated that they each just threw away $1k -- and were liable for a whole lot more!